MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

     :::image type="content" source="media/bot-debug-inspection-middleware/bot-debug-test-webchat.png" alt-text="Testing in Web Chat":::

 1. Now let's enable the debugging mode in the Emulator.
-In your Emulator select **Debug** > **Start Debugging**.
+In your Emulator, select **Debug** > **Start Debugging**.
 Set the **Bot URL** to the messaging endpoint for your Azure resource (for example, `https://e58549b6.ngrok.io/api/messages`).
 For **Microsoft App ID**, enter your bot's app ID.
 For **Microsoft App password**, enter your bot's app secret.
 Make sure **Open in debug mode** is checked as well.
 Click **Connect**.

-1. When the debugging mode is enabled a UUID will be generated in your Emulator.
+1. When the debugging mode is enabled, a UUID will be generated in your Emulator.
 A UUID is a unique ID generated every time you start the debugging mode in your Emulator.
 Copy and paste the UUID to the **Test in Web Chat** chat box or your channel's chat box.
 You will see the message "Attached to session, all traffic is being replicated for inspection" in the chat box.

 You can start debugging your bot by sending messages in the configured channel's chat box.
 Your local Emulator will automatically update the messages with all the details for debugging.
-To inspect your bot's state of messages click **Bot State** and unfold the **values** in the right JSON window.
+To inspect your bot's state of messages, click **Bot State** and unfold the **values** in the right JSON window.

 :::image type="content" source="media/bot-debug-inspection-middleware/debug-state-inspection-channel-chat.gif" alt-text="Debugging using the Emulator and inspection middleware":::

-## Additional resources
+## Next steps

 - Try the inspection middleware bot sample in [C#](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/csharp_dotnetcore/47.inspection), [JavaScript](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/javascript_nodejs/47.inspection), or [Python](https://github.com/microsoft/BotBuilder-Samples/blob/main/samples/python/47.inspection) .
 - Read [troubleshoot general problems](bot-service-troubleshoot-bot-configuration.md) and the other troubleshooting articles in that section.